therabidbanana/vimfiles/README.md

-# F/ Vim Configuration
+# David's Vim Configuration

-The default configuration files for Vim used at F/.
-Tuned to play nice with [MacVim][macvim] but works with most \*nix environments.
-Setup using [homesick][homesick] for that symlinkn' goodness.
+My vimfiles for installation with the awesome Homesick project.
+Based on: https://github.com/factorylabs/vimfiles

 ## To Get The Full Effect

-F/ peops, double check, but you most likely already have the basic requirements installed on your machine.
+You'll need some basic stuff before getting started - homesick, discount and ctags.
+On a mac, this is easy to handle with Homebrew, and you'll probably want Macvim as well.

 - [Homebrew][homebrew] - `ruby -e "$(curl -fsSL https://gist.github.com/raw/323731/install_homebrew.rb)"`
-- [MacVim][macvim] - `brew install macvim`
 - [Homesick][homesick] - `gem install homesick`
 - [discount][discount] - `brew install discount `
 - [ctags][ctags] - `brew install ctags `
+- [MacVim][macvim] - `brew install macvim`

 [MacVim][macvim] is not a requirement as the majority of the files work in most \*nix environments including Terminal.
 It's recommended to use [Homebrew's][homebrew] package of [MacVim][macvim], as it compiles MacVim and Vim at 64 bit with Ruby, Python, Perl, installs the command line link `mvim`, plus a bunch of other goodness.
 [Homesick][homesick] is required for easy management of dot files with the repository.
 The [discount][discount] executable is recommended for converting markdown files to html for previewing.
 The [ctags][ctags] executable is helpful for taglist (jumping between files) and omni completion.